Paul GalbreathProfessor of Theology

 An ordained Presbyterian teaching elder, he has served congregations in Clatskanie, Woodburn, and Warrenton, Oregon as well as in Tacoma, Washington.
 In 2001, he was elected Moderator of Olympia Presbytery.
 His service to the church includes leadership roles as a member of the Consultation on Common Texts, a delegate to the English Language Liturgical Consultation, a member of the Sacrament Study Task Force and a member of the Cooperative Committee on Examinations.

 One of his primary research interests has focused on sacramental ethics, or ways to explore connections between worship and daily life.
-This work led to the publication of a trilogy of books: Leading from the Table (Alban, 2008), Leading through the Water (Alban, 2011) and Leading into the World which respectively examine the eucharist and baptismal liturgies and a Christian commitment to earth care in order to discern sacramental patterns and practices that are a part of our daily life.
+This work led to the publication of a trilogy of books: Leading from the Table (Rowman & Littlefield, 2008), Leading through the Water (Rowman & Littlefield) and Leading into the World (Rowman & Littlefield, 2014) which respectively examine the eucharist and baptismal liturgies and a Christian commitment to earth care in order to discern sacramental patterns and practices that are a part of our daily life.
 He published Doxology and Theology (Peter Lang, 2008) and is co-author of the lectionary commentary New Proclamation: Year B, 2011-2012, Advent Through Holy Week (Fortress, 2011).
+His latest monograph, Re-Forming the Liturgy (Cascade Books, 2019), explores liturgical renewal and eco-liturgical concerns.

 In 1981, he married Jan Vincent Galbreath, who works as a speech pathologist in the Asheville area.
 His interests include art, architecture, film, soccer (particularly the Portland Timbers), and baseball.